 - Safer Community Strategic Planning Group

-West Lothian's Community Five Safety Priority for 2019-22 are:
+West Lothian's Community Safety Priorities for 2022 - 25 include:

 - Serious Organised Crime